PluraGate/SyriaHub/docs/system_gap_analysis.md

 **Last Updated:** December 18, 2025

-This document tracks the system capabilities, completed features, and remaining gaps for the Syrealize research platform.
+This document tracks the system capabilities, completed features, and remaining gaps for the SyriaHub research platform.

 ---